drfleming0227/Redfish-Tools/doc-generator/README-content-supplement-configuration-file.md

 ### property_description_overrides key

+**Data type:** Dictionary

-A dictionary, this key maps property names to strings to use to replace the descriptions of the named properties.
+Maps property names to strings that replace the descriptions of the named properties.

 ### property_fulldescription_overrides key

+**Data type:** Dictionary

-A dictionary, this key maps property names to strings to use to replace the descriptions of the named properties.
+Maps property names to strings that replace the descriptions of the named properties.
 These replacements are <i>full</i> in that the doc generator omits any any additional information that it normally appends, like a reference to the definition of the property in another schema.

 ### schema_link_replacements key

+**Data type:** Dictionary

-A dictionary, this key maps URIs of schema references to a structure that specifies either the full or partial match type and replacement URIs.
+Maps URIs of schema references to a structure that specifies either the full or partial match type and replacement URIs.
 Use to substitute a link to documentation where a link to a specific schema would otherwise appear in the documentation.
 See <a href="#schema_link_replacements-key">schema_link_replacements key</a>.The `schema_link_replacements` key is a dictionary that maps reference URIs to replacement URIs.
 The match type is full or partial.
 Replaces one link with another link.
 The dictionary structure is:

 ```json
 "schema_link_replacements": {